 Training and Education

-All participants in World Sailing sanctioned events must adhere to the general safety practices applicable to their setting.
+All Participants in World Sailing sanctioned events must adhere to the general safety practices applicable to their setting.
 In addition to World Sailing regulations or guidelines, Organising Authorities should take into account any local laws and regulations that may require adherence to higher safety standards.

 World Sailing promotes safety by publishing news and safety guidelines to